expo/expo/docs/pages/tutorial/image-picker.md

 Let's learn what the above code does.

 - The `launchImageLibraryAsync()` receives an object in which different options are specified.
-This is known as an [`ImagePickerOptions` object](/versions/latest/sdk/imagepicker/#imagepickeroptions).
+This is known as an <LinkBase href="/versions/latest/sdk/imagepicker/#imagepickeroptions" openInNewTab>`ImagePickerOptions` object</LinkBase>.
 We can pass the object to specify different options when invoking the method.
 - When `allowsEditing` is set to `true`, the user is allowed to crop the image during the selection process on Android and iOS.

-## Step 2: Update the button component
+## Step 3: Update the button component

 Now we need to call the `pickImageAsync()` function when the primary themed button gets pressed.
 To call it, update the `onPress` property of the `<Button>` component in **components/Button.js**: